 In 2018, to the futurist Douglas Rushkoff an exorbitant amount was offered to speak to what he believed was a panel, but in reality it was a small investor conference.

 These investors didn't want Rushkoff's ideas about the future as much as his views.
 On what?
-On which countries would have been least affected by climate change and above all on how they would "maintain authority" over their security forces "after the degradation of the social fabric".
+Which countries would be least affected by climate change and especially how they would "maintain authority" over their security forces "after the social fabric deteriorated".

 They have since emerged meaningful reports about the tech industry's attempts to isolate itself from impending disaster by brewing golden exiles with money earned through an industry that has sometimes done just that.
 It accelerated political instability and ecological decline.